 After the first night in the comfortable bungalows of the Tuli Safari headquarters — an oasis of green gardens and an airy, immaculately kept stable, all surrounded by elephant-proof fencing – we headed off...
 Read more

 Equestrian Tours in Africa

-Bayard Fox, founder of Equitours and ride consultant for Africa, began guiding horseback riding in Africa in 1978.
-He and his wife, Mel used to guide the riding tours in the Masai Mara during the winter when their Wyoming ranch closed.
+Bayard Fox, founder of Equitours and his wife, Mel, began guiding horseback riding safaris in Kenya’s Masai Mara during the winter when their Wyoming ranch was closed.
 Mel was raised on a farm on the slopes of Mt.
 Kilimanjaro, speaks Swahili and is well acquainted with the flora and fauna.
-Bayard has taken dozens of rides in Kenya, Botswana, Namibia, South Africa and Mozambique.
-He is highly enthusiastic about the many advantages of riding safaris in Africa and is always pleased to discuss the pros and cons of the many possibilities to best fit your riding skills, available time and personal interests.
+Between them and their son, Richard, they have taken dozens of rides in Kenya, Botswana, Tanzania, South Africa and Namibia scouting for the best adventures and they have found many exciting options.
+Bayard is the ride consultant for Africa and is always pleased to discuss in detail the pros and cons of the many possibilities to best fit your riding skills, available time and personal interests.